programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 difficulty: 2
 activity: ""
 topics:
-   - AI licences,
+   - AI licences
    - Natural language processing
    - Terms and conditions
    - AI risk and evaluation
-   - library services
+   - Library services
 abstract: >
   This enablar lesson aims to support researchers in their AI use, experimentation and implementation, through demonstrating a clear workflow